 Parameter Name Description Time Date and time of the transaction.
 ID Transaction ID.
 Client_IP IP address of the client.
 User Username of the client making the request, if available.
-Site Host name of the destination in the HTTP request.
+Site Hostname of the destination in the HTTP request.
 URI URL path specified in the HTTP request.
 Status_Code HTTP status code for the request.
 Decision_Tag ACL decision tag as defined in the Access Log entry that indicates how the DVS engine handled the transaction.
-For more information about ACL decision tags, see "ACL Decision Tags" on page 439.
+For more information about ACL decision tags, see ACL Decision Tags, page 24-24.
 URL_Cat URL category that the URL filtering engine assigned to the transaction request.
-For a list of the different URL categories, see "URL Category Descriptions" on page 293.
+For a list of the different URL categories, see URL Category Descriptions, page 16-32.
 Note: AsyncOS for Web sends the entire URL category name for both predefined and user defined URL categories.
 It performs URL encoding on the category name, so spaces are written as "%20".
 WBRS WBRS score that the Web Reputation Filters assigned to the URL in the request.
+DVS_Verdict Malware category that the DVS engine assigns to the transaction.
+For more information about malware categories, Malware Scanning Verdict Values, page 24-53.

-Table 12-4 End-User Notification Parameters for Redirected URLs
+Table 15-4 End-User Notification Parameters for Redirected URLs

-Parameter Name Description DVS_Verdict Malware category that the DVS engine assigns to the transaction.
-For more information about malware categories, "Malware Scanning Verdict Values" on page 460.
-DVS_ThreatName The name of the malware found by the DVS engine.
+Parameter Name Description DVS_ThreatName The name of the malware found by the DVS engine.
 Reauth_URL A URL that users can click to authenticate again if the user is blocked from a website due to a restrictive URL filtering policy.
-Use this parameter when the "Enable Re-Authentication Prompt If End User Blocked by URL Category" global authentication setting is enabled and the user is blocked from a website due to a blocked URL category.
-To use this parameter, make sure the CGI script performs the following steps: Get the value of Reauth_Url parameter.
-URL-decode the value 3.
-Base64 decode the value and get the actual re-authentication URL.
+Use this parameter when the "Enable Re-Authentication Prompt If End User Blocked by URL Category or User Session Restriction" global authentication setting is enabled and the user is blocked from a website due to a blocked URL category.
+To use this parameter, make sure the CGI script performs the following steps: 1.
+Get the value of Reauth_Url parameter.
+2. URL-decode the value.
+3. Base64 decode the value and get the actual re-authentication URL.
 4. Include the decoded URL on the end-user notification page in some way, either as a link or button, along with instructions for users informing them they can click the link and enter new authentication credentials that allow greater access.
-For more information, see "Allowing Users to Re-Authenticate" on page 366.
+For more information, see Allowing Users to Re-Authenticate, page 20-39.